apigee/devrel/tools/apigee-sackmesser/README.md

 --debug, show verbose debug output
---deployment-sa, GCP Service Account to associate with the deployment (X,hybrid only) --description, Human friendly proxy or shared flow description --opdk, Set it to yes if your are using OPDK --skip-config, Skip configuration in org export
+--deployment-sa, GCP Service Account to associate with the deployment (X,hybrid only) --description, Human friendly proxy or shared flow description --insecure, set this flag if you are using OPDK and http endpoint for Management API --opdk, set this flag if your are using OPDK --skip-config, Skip configuration in org export
 ```